Dengue Fever (cont.)

 IN THIS ARTICLE

-The symptoms and signs for dengue begin about three to 15 days after a mosquito bite transfers a virus (dengue virus serotype 1-4) to a person previously unexposed to the viruses.
-Fever and painful muscle and joint aches can occur during the first few hours of symptoms when headache, chills, rash, and swollen lymph nodes first appear.
-Pain behind the eyes is also a common symptom.
+The symptoms and signs for dengue begin about three to 15 days (incubation period) after a mosquito bite transfers a virus (dengue virus serotypes 1-4) to a person previously unexposed to the viruses.
+Fever and painful muscle, bone, and joint aches can occur during the first few hours of symptoms when headache, chills (shivering and/or sweating), rash (may be itchy) and/or red spots or flushing, and swollen lymph nodes first appear.
+Pain behind or in back of the eyes is also a common symptom.
+Some individuals may develop a sore throat, vomiting, nausea, abdominal and/or back pain, and loss of appetite.
 These symptoms usually last about two to four days and then diminish, only to reappear again with a rash that covers the body and spares the face.
 The rash also may occur on the palms of the hands and the bottom of the feet, areas frequently spared in many viral and bacterial infections.
 The symptoms may last about one to two weeks with complete recovery, in most cases, in a few weeks.
-However, some people can develop more severe symptoms and complications, such as hemorrhagic areas in the skin, gums, and the gastrointestinal tract.
-This clinical problem is termed dengue hemorrhagic fever (DHF).
+However, some people can develop more severe symptoms and complications, such as hemorrhagic areas in the skin (easy bruising), gums, and the gastrointestinal tract.
+This condition is termed dengue hemorrhagic fever (DHF).
 The majority of DHF is seen in children under 15 years of age, but it can occur in adults.
 Another clinical variation of dengue fever is termed dengue shock syndrome (DSS); DHF usually precedes DSS.
 The patients eventually develop severe abdominal pain, heavy bleeding, and blood pressure drops; this syndrome, if not treated quickly, may cause death.

 Must Read Articles Related to Dengue Fever

 Patient Comments & Reviews

 What dengue fever prevention steps did you take?